-E-learning is growing and continues to evolve, with everything from completely online class offerings, including massive open online courses (MOOCs) and hybrid classes, to web-enhanced on-campus classroom environments.
-The E-Learning specialization will develop your knowledge-base in curriculum development, design and course delivery using technology and online learning management systems.
-You will research and practice hands-on application in visioning, planning and designing an e-learning environment.
-You will also examine the legal aspects of e-learning; technology resources; teaching and learning in synchronous and asynchronous environments; and instructional design for e-learning.
+E-learning is a multibillion dollar global industry that continues to evolve, with everything from 100% online class offerings to web-enhanced on-campus classroom environments.
+NCU’s PhD in E-Learning specialization develops your knowledge-base in curriculum development, design and course delivery via technology and online learning management systems.
+You will research and practice hands-on application in visioning, planning and designing of an e-learning environment.
+You’ll also examine e-learning from aspects such as law, technology resources, teaching and learning in synchronous and asynchronous environments, and instructional design.

 General Degree Requirements

 The PhD Program may be completed in 60 semester credit hours.
 However, up to an additional 15 credit hours will be allowed as needed to complete the dissertation research.
 If the program is not completed in 75 credit hours, the student will be dismissed from the program.